Thomas, Lord of Coucy

-Thomas of Marle, Lord of Coucy and Boves, was a medieval French nobleman.
+Thomas of Marle, Lord of Coucy, was a medieval French nobleman.
 He was born in 1073 to Enguerrand I of Boves, the Lord of Coucy, and his wife Adele of Marle.
 After the death of his father, Thomas became the Lord of Coucy and of his family's other holdings.
-As the best-known of the Lords of Coucy, Thomas of Marle became infamous for his aggressive and brutal tactics in war and his continued rebellion against the authority of King Louis VI.
+Thomas of Marle became infamous for his aggressive and brutal tactics in war and his continued rebellion against the authority of King Louis VI.